fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 :::

-The full output of the training process has been truncated in the middle, this is to save space in the book, but you can see that the loss goes continuously down while accuracy goes up.
+The full output of the training process has been truncated in the middle, this is to save space in the course, but you can see that the loss goes continuously down while accuracy goes up.
 In other words, success!

-Over the course of this book, we will be adding more bells and whistles to these methods.
+Over the course of this course, we will be adding more bells and whistles to these methods.
 But at this moment, we have a pretty solid understanding of the theory of deep learning.
 We are just missing one building block: how does Keras actually work under the hood?
 What is TensorFlow?
 And why does deep learning work faster on a GPU?

-We will be answering these questions in the next, and final, section of this chapter.
+We will be answering these questions in the next, and final, section of this lab.

 ### Keras and TensorFlow {#keras-and-tensorflow .title}